-Parameter Name Definition Range BusFormat Controls the notation employed for identifying buses in the output edif netlist file. {BusFormatAngleBracket BusFormatParen} SimulationOutputProducts Core HDL simulation selection - either VHDL or Verilog. {VHDL VERILOG} ViewlogicLibraryAlias Pathname to Viewlogic directory Valid path name for the user's operating system.
-XilinxFamily The FPGA target device family. {Virtex Spartan2} DesignFlow HDL flow specifier. {VHDL VERILOG} FlowVendor Design flow vendor {Other Synplicity Exemplar information.
-Synopsis Foundation} coefficient_file File of filter coefficient values.
-The file format is defined in Section Error!
-Reference source not found Any valid file name for the user's operating system consisting of the letters az, 09 and ''. coefficient_data_type The filter coefficient data type.
+Parameter Name Definition Range BusFormat Controls the notation {BusFormatAngleBracket employed for identifying buses BusFormatParen} in the output edif netlist file.
+SimulationOutputProducts Core HDL simulation selection - either VHDL or Verilog. {VHDL VERILOG} ViewlogicLibraryAlias Pathname to Viewlogic Valid path name for the user's 3 , directory operating system.

+XilinxFamily The FPGA target device family. {Virtex Spartan2} DesignFlow HDL flow specifier. {VHDL VERILOG} FlowVendor Design flow vendor information. {Other Synplicity Exemplar Synopsis Foundation} coefficient_file File of filter coefficient values.
+The file format is defined in Section 9.
+Any valid file name for the user's operating system consisting of the letters az, 09 and ''. coefficient_data_type The filter coefficient data type.
 When the type signed is selected conventional 2's complement arithmetic is employed. {signed unsigned} number_of_taps The number of filter taps.
 [2,,1024] register_output When true, an output register is inserted at the output of the filter datapath.
 In this case the filter output will remain valid during successive transitions of the filter output port(s).
-When this parameter is false, the filter output is not registered and the output sample is valid only during the clock cycle demarcated by the RDY control signal. {true false} optimize_coefficients When true, logic optimization is performed on the filter look-up tables.
+When this parameter is false, the filter output is not registered and the output sample is valid only during the clock cycle demarcated by the RDY control signal. {true false} optimize_coefficients When true , logic optimization is performed on the filter look-up tables.
 Selecting optimization will result in the most compact (minimum FPGA logic resources) implementation.
-If this parameter is false, no logic optimization is performed. {true false} component_name Text strong that defines the filter component name.
+If this parameter is false, no logic optimization is performed. {true false} component_name Textbox that defines the filter component name.
 Any valid file name for the user's operating system consisting of the letters az, 09 and ''. zero_packing_factor This field is only applicable to interpolated filters and controls the number of 0's inserted between the user supplied coefficient values.
 A value of 2 results in a single 0 valued entry between the user coefficients, a value of 3 inserts 2 0's between the user coefficients and so on.
-For all filters other than the interpolated filter this parameter should be 1.
-[1,,8] impulse_response This parameter allows the user to identify structure in the filter coefficient data.
-Coefficient vectors that are identified (explicitly by the user) as {non_symmetric symmetric negative_symmetric} being structured (symmetric or negative symmetric) result in minimal size hardware implementations. number_of_channels The number of channels supported by the filter.
+For all filters other than the interpolated filter this [1,,8]

+parameter should be 1. impulse_response This parameter allows the user to identify structure in the filter coefficient data.
+Coefficient vectors that are identified (explicitly by the user) as being structured (symmetric or negative symmetric) result in minimal size hardware implementations. {non_symmetric symmetric negative_symmetric} sample_rate_change This parameter specifies the sample rate change embedded in the filter.
+For all single-rate filters the rate change is considered to be 1.
+[1,,8] number_of_channels The number of channels supported by the filter.
+All multirate filters support only a single channel.
 [1,,8] clock_cycles_per_sample Number of clock cycles required to generate a filter output sample.
+In the context of any of the multirate filters, this value is associated with the sub-filters (polyphase segments) and not the final output result.
 The valid set of values for this parameter is a function of several other parameters, including input_data_width and impulse_response.
-This value will be a minimum of 1, corresponding to a full parallel implementation in which a new output sample is available on every clock edge, to a maximum ot input_data_width+1. filter_type The filter type specifier. { single_rate_fir halfband hilbert_transform interpolated} coefficient_width Number of bits used to represent the filter coefficient values.
+This value will be a minimum of 1, corresponding to a full parallel implementation in which a new output sample is available on every clock edge, to a maximum ot input_data_width+1. filter_type The filter type specifier. { single_rate_fir half-band hilbert_transform interpolated interpolation decimation decimating_half-band half-band_interpolating } coefficient_width Number of bits used to represent the filter coefficient values.
 [1,2,,32] input_data_width Number of bits used to represent the filter input samples.
-[1,2,,32] implementation_option This field defines the degree of filter parallelism and is further discussed in Section Error!
-Reference source not found {clock_cycles_per_output_sa mple parallel serial} input_data_type The filter input sample data type.
+[1,2,,32] implementation_option This field defines the degree of filter parallelism and is further discussed in Section 2.2. {clock_cycles_per_output_sa mple parallel serial} input_data_type The filter input sample data type.
 When the type signed is selected conventional 2's complement arithmetic is employed. {signed unsigned}